BahgatN/posterior_computation/README.md

-# **Computing posterior kernel density mathematically and numerically**
+# **Posterior Computation**

-In this post, you'll learn how to compute the posterior distribution of simple and complex models both mathematically and numerically.
+You'll learn how to compute the posterior distribution of simple and complex models both mathematically and numerically.
 Before diving into the computations, we'll review essential statistical concepts to build a solid understanding of the posterior and Bayesian inference in general.